 Healthier Solutions literature describes the cover, the options and the general exclusions in full.
 We’ve also produced an ‘At a glance’ sales aid to help you sell the benefits of Healthier Solutions.
 It’s important that you get to know these documents well, as this will help you conduct a compliant sale.
 Please read the following documents together; the client facing pre-sale brochure, terms and conditions and the insurance product information document.

-These documents explain how the product works
+These documents explain how we design our products and how the product works

 Use our Hospital List Checker to show clients some of the private facilities they’d have access to with a Healthier Solutions policy